Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Preconditions

-User is on the product page or product grid.Cart may be empty or have other products.Product is in stock.
+User is on the product page or product grid.
+Cart may be empty or have other products.
+Product is in stock.

 ### Steps

-1. Click "Add to Cart" on a specific product (e.g., "Blue T-Shirt").2.
+1. Click "Add to Cart" on a specific product (e.g., "Blue T-Shirt").
-    Open the cart and note the quantity of that product.3.
-Click "Add to Cart" again for the same product.4.
-Repeat for a few more times if needed
+2. Open the cart and note the quantity of that product.
+3. Click "Add to Cart" again for the same product.
+4. Repeat for a few more times if needed

 ### Expected Result

 The cart shows only one entry for that product.
-The quantity increments with each addition  No duplicate product rows appear in the cart.
+The quantity increments with each addition
+No duplicate product rows appear in the cart.

 ------------------------------------------------------------------------